-In addition to the above, there are then women on the other side of the table who can develop some what of a blind eye for those that are in line behind them - again, regardless of gender.
-It's my belief that not matter who you are, you were at one point assisted.
+In addition to the above, there are then women on the other side of the table which can develop somewhat of a blind eye for those that are in line behind them – again, regardless of gender.
+I believe that no matter who you are; you were at one point assisted.
 Likewise, open your eyes and assist.
 After all, what legacy will we leave behind us, for ourselves, for other women, for the following generations?

 4. The truth about success is in the eye of the beholder

-What I've found through not only speaking with others, but with being assessed and judged by others is that my idea of success is not necessarily other's ideas of success.
-Fulfillment is my journey and success....
+What I’ve found through not only speaking with others but with being assessed and judged by others is that my idea of success is not necessarily other’s ideas of success.
+Fulfillment is my journey and progress.

 Well, to quote Winston Churchill: